 Generally, the Tribunal has authority only to make recommendations.
-In most instances, its recommendations do not bind the Crown, the claimants, or any others participating in the inquiries.\ In contrast, a court can make a ruling that binds the parties involved in its proceedings.
+In most instances, its recommendations do not bind the Crown, the claimants, or any others participating in the inquiries.
+In contrast, courts can make rulings that bind the parties involved in their proceedings.

-\ In certain limited situations, the Tribunal does have binding powers: see page 7.
+In certain limited situations, the Tribunal does have binding powers: see page 7.